tarantool/ansible-cartridge/doc/scenario.md

 ### patch_instance_in_runtime

-Patch dynamic (see [parameters](https://www.tarantool.io/en/doc/latest/reference/configuration/#configuration-parameters) with `Dynamic: no`) instance parameters in runtime only (now it's possible to change only `box` config parameters).
+Patch dynamic (see [parameters](https://www.tarantool.io/en/doc/latest/reference/configuration/#configuration-parameters) with `Dynamic: yes`) instance parameters in runtime only (now it's possible to change only `box` config parameters).
 If the none-dynamic parameter is specified, nothing will be changed, and an error will be returned.